cs4372/ios-study-guide/interview-prep/interview-questions.md

 - Define a protocol that will encapsulate the responsibilities that we're handing off
 - The first classs needs to adopt the delegate protocol and conform to it by implementing all the methods in the protocol
 - E.g. UITableViewDataSource and UITableViewDelegate are protocols used in conjunction with `UITableView`

+#### What is MVC?
+- Architectural pattern made up of 3 main components:
+1. Model => Handles how data is stored and it's usually a class or struct
+2. View => Represents UI and responsible for presenting data to the user.
+3. Controller => Mediator between model and view and holds the business logic.
+Responsible for updating the model and the view.
+- View controllers can get bulky and there's where MVVM comes into place.

+#### What is MVVM?
+- Architectural pattern:
+1. Model => Handles how data is stored and it's usually a class or struct.
+2. View / Controller => Represents UI and responsible for presenting data to the user.
+3. View Model => Receives UI events and perform business logic, transforming it into values that can be displayed on the UI

+Why MVVM?
+1. Clear separation of concerns between View, ViewModel and Model, providing us with a more modularized code structure
+2. Avoid Bulky Controllers
+- In MVC, as our app grows, controllers can become bloated and difficult to maintain.
+With MVVM, we move the business logic to ViewModel to help us organize and seperate code effectively
+3. Testability
+- ViewModel contains the business logic, which can be easily unit tested without dependencies

 ## Data